 Tips on what to plant, materials to choose, saving your back and more.

-Raised planters, also called garden boxes to some, are a great way to grow all kinds of things.
+Raised planters, also called garden boxes or raised garden beds, are a great way to grow all kinds of things.
 Not only are they a great barrier to pets and pests, they help with good drainage, and prevent soil compaction.
 There are a lot of great materials these can be made of and various plants and veggies that can be grown in them!

 Benefits of Raised Planters

-There are quite a few benefits to raised planters and raised vegetable beds.
+There are quite a few benefits to raised garden beds and raised vegetable beds.
 Because the soil level is raised, a huge benefit to raised planters is that there is a huge reduction in back strain from bending over to care for your plants.
 With some raised planters, a gardener can even sit on the edge of the bed while weeding which can to some is the greatest benefit of all.
-The sides of the beds help with soil erosion and insulation which helps keep the soil warmer and well drained.
+The sides of the beds help with soil erosion and insulation which helps keep the soil warmer and well-drained.

 What to Plant